sbroboticsteam/IC-CODE-2025/CompetitionSystem/README.md

 ### Laptop Issues

-**Controller not detected**
+**Keyboard controls not working**
-- Ensure Xbox controller is plugged in
+- Ensure laptop window has focus (click on it)
-- Install pygame: `pip install pygame`
+- Check that no text fields are active
-- Try reconnecting controller
+- Verify key bindings in `laptop_config.json`

 **Video not displaying**
 - Check GStreamer installation